auth0/docs/articles/clients/index.md

 - [Connections](${manage_url}/#/clients/${account.clientId}/connections): Connections are sources of users.
 They are categorized into Database, Social and Enterprise and can be shared among different clients.
 For more details refer to: [Connections](/clients/connections).
 For a detailed list on the supported Identity Providers refer to: [Identity Providers Supported by Auth0](/identityproviders).

-### Check the Tenant Environment

-After creating a client, make sure your tenant is set to the proper environment.
-You can specify tenants as development, staging, or production environments by [setting environment tags](/dev-lifecycle/setting-up-env#environment-tags).

 ::: note
-For information on setting up multiple environments with Auth0, check out [Set Up Multiple Environments](/dev-lifecycle/setting-up-env).
+After creating your first client, set the environment for your tenant to: development, staging, or production.
+For more information refer to [Set Up Multiple Environments](/dev-lifecycle/setting-up-env#set-the-environment).
 :::

 ## How to Delete a Client